 Disability rates for individuals over the age of 65 increased across South Dakota from 2015-2016, according to U.S. Census Data.
 From 2015 to 2016, the state's disability rate for those older than 65 increased by 1.1% while the number of disabled residents increased from 41,697 to 44,048.

 At a rate of 33.7%, South Dakota’s disability rate for residents over 65 is slightly less than the national rate of 35.2%, ranking the state 17th in the nation.
 New Hampshire had the lowest rate disability for persons aged 65 and up, 31.0%, while West Virginia had the highest, at 42.9%.

-Fall River County, and its principal city Hot Springs, had the highest 65+ disability rates in all South Dakota with disability rates of 49.5% and 55.5% respectively.
-Sturgis also has a high 65+ disability rate of 40.9%.
+From 2012-2016, Fall River County, and its principal city Hot Springs, had among the highest 65+ disability rates in South Dakota at 49.5% and 54.5% respectively.
+Sturgis also has a high 65+ disability rate of 38.5%.
 Both Hot Springs and Sturgis are home to Veterans Affairs hospitals, and Hot Springs also is home to the South Dakota State Veterans Home.
 These facilities serve many military veterans, especially disabled veterans, which drives up disability rates in their respective communities.